 And so much more.
 With all of the women that I have worked with during their pregnancies, I have personally seen that women that exercise more have fewer complaints about discomforts throughout their pregnancy compared to the women that do not work out.
-Not only that, I have noticed that my clients that workout are able to tolerate labor better and have faster births as well as faster recoveries.
+Not only that, but I have also noticed that my clients that workout can tolerate labor better and have faster births as well as faster recoveries.
 Now we all want that, don’t we?!

 3. Rest Your Body & Mind

 Once your baby arrives, you will never be able to sleep like this again so try to catch up on as much rest as possible while you’re pregnant.
 Don’t feel guilty about needing a nap during the day and resting.
 I know that this can be difficult when you’re working, but on the weekends do your best!
 Growing a baby is hard work and requires more rest!